TeoNikolov/BVHView/README.md

 ### Args

 All arguments are optional.
-There are many undocumented arguments that Daniel already included in the source.
+Some additional undocumented options exist in the original source.

 **Data**
 - `--bvh` : Path to a `.bvh` animation data file.